-Under the MSA, Pharmsynthez agreed to provide services pursuant to work orders agreed upon by the parties from time to time, which services include, but are not limited to, acting as the Company's primary contract research organization to assist in managing collaborations with multiple academic institutions in Russia and Belarus.
-The Company is required to pay reasonable fees, expenses and pass-through costs incurred by Pharmsynthez in providing the services in accordance with a budget and payment terms set forth in each work order.
-Additionally, in the event that a work order provides for milestone payments, the Company is required to make such payments to Pharmsynthez, or third party service providers designated by Pharmsynthez, in accordance with the terms set forth in the work order, which milestone payments may be made, at the sole discretion of the Company, in cash or shares of the Company's common stock.
+On June 12, 2020, the Company and Pharmsynthez entered into a Master Services Agreement ("Pharmsynthez MSA") to advance the development of the Company's XCART technology for B-cell malignancies.
+Under the Pharmsynthez MSA, Pharmsynthez agreed to provide services pursuant to work orders agreed upon by the parties from time to time, which services include, but are not limited to, acting as the Company's primary contract research organization to assist in managing collaborations with multiple academic institutions in Russia and Belarus.
+The Company was required to pay reasonable fees, expenses and pass-through costs incurred by Pharmsynthez in providing the services in accordance with a budget and payment terms set forth in each work order.
+Additionally, in the event that a work order provided for milestone payments, the Company was required to make such payments to Pharmsynthez, or third party service providers designated by Pharmsynthez, in accordance with the terms set forth in the work order, which milestone payments may be made, at the sole discretion of the Company, in cash or shares of the Company's common stock.

-The Company and Pharmsynthez executed a work order on June 12, 2020 (the "Work Order") under the MSA pursuant to which Pharmsynthez agreed to conduct a Stage 1 study of the Company's XCART technology under the research program as set forth in the Work Order.
-The activities to be performed under the Work Order were expected to take approximately 20 months unless earlier terminated in accordance with the MSA.
-Under the terms of the Work Order, the Company paid Pharmsynthez \$51,000 as an initial payment for trial startup costs, which amount was credited against the amounts paid under the SRA.
-The Work Order provided for additional pass-through costs to be invoiced by Pharmsynthez upon execution of contracts with third party sites, which were to be further credited against the SRA.
-Through December 31, 2021, all costs incurred under the MSA were credited against the amounts paid under the SRA.
+The Company and Pharmsynthez executed a work order on June 12, 2020 (the "Work Order") under the Pharmsynthez MSA pursuant to which Pharmsynthez agreed to conduct a Stage 1 study of the Company's XCART technology under the research program as set forth in the Work Order.
+The activities to be performed under the Work Order were expected to take approximately 20 months unless earlier terminated in accordance with the Pharmsynthez MSA.
+The Work Order provided for additional pass-through costs to be invoiced by Pharmsynthez upon execution of contracts with third party sites.
 Additionally, the Work Order provided for milestone payments of up to an aggregate of \$1,050,000, or, in the Company's sole discretion, up to an aggregate of 1,000,000 shares of the Company's common stock, to be paid or issued, as applicable, by the Company upon achievement of milestones associated with completion of early stages of the research program as set forth in the Work Order.
-As of December 31, 2021, approximately \$0.1 million of milestone payments had been made and no further milestone payments are expected.
+As of December 31, 2022, approximately \$0.1 million of milestone payments had been made and no further milestone payments are expected.

-On October 12, 2021, the Company entered into Amendment Number One to the MSA (the "MSA Amendment") with Pharmsynthez to, among other things, terminate all work orders under the MSA.
+On October 12, 2021, the Company entered into Amendment Number One to the Pharmsynthez MSA (the "MSA Amendment") with Pharmsynthez to, among other things, terminate all work orders under the Pharmsynthez MSA.
 As a result, no further services were to be performed under the Work Order and any additional services will be covered by new work orders.
 In exchange, the Company entered into a new work order (the "Second Work Order") simultaneously with the MSA Amendment.
 Under the terms of the Second Work Order, Pharmsynthez shall provide certain enumerated services to support the Company's development of its XCART technology upon the written request of the Company, which work may be requested by the Company from time to time.